-Several travelers mention that though the Capitoline Museum wasn't high on their list of things to do or see, they're very happy they did see it.
+Several travelers mentioned that though the Capitoline Museums wasn't high on their list of things to do or see, they're very happy they did see it.
 Tourists also praise the in-house restaurant for its affordable lunch and picturesque views of the city.
-Like many Roman museums, the Capitolini is closed on Mondays.
-You can find it just north of the Colosseum and Roman Forum.
+Reviewers also urged visitors to look up at the magnificent ceilings while touring and make time to enjoy the sweeping city views from the rooftop.

 More Best Things To Do in Rome

 #1 Trevi Fountain (Fontana di Trevi)